martinring/thesis/src/5-Partitioning.md

-Those benchmarks which were not significantly sped up can actually be recognized during analysis because they show no clear relation between sets of variables and runtime and thus have large fluctuations within the population over generations of the EA.
+Those benchmarks which were not significantly sped up can actually be recognized during analysis because they show no clear relation between sets of variables and run time and thus have large fluctuations within the population over generations of the EA.
 We identified sevaral reasons, why this can happen: when too much information is represented by a single SMT variable; when there are only pseudo-random dependencies between variables and when too much of the heavy lifting happens in